-Phyllis (Pele) deLappe, artist, labor cartoonist, and social activist was born in San Francisco, Claifornia on May 4, 1916.
+Phyllis (Pele) deLappe, artist, labor cartoonist, and social activist was born in San Francisco, California on May 4, 1916.
 Versed by her father, the commercial artist Wes de Lappe, in Marxism and life studies (caricatures), she began her art studies at California School of Fine Arts in 1930 under Arnold Blanch.
-The following year, at the age of fifteen, de Lappe moved to New York and Woodstock, New York where she lived with Arnold and Lucile Blanch.
+The following year, at the age of fifteen, de Lappe moved to Woodstock, New York where she lived with Arnold and Lucile Blanch.
 She enrolled in the Art Students’ League in 1932 where she studied with Edward Lansing, Kenneth Hayes Miller, John Sloan and Charles Locke.
 She learned the technique of lithography from Adolf Dehn.
-Pele was naturally full of life and curiosity.
-While living in the east she went to dance marathons in New Jersey and the nightclubs of Harlem.
-De Lappe worked with Mexican arist David Siqueiros, and modeled for and assisted Diego Rivera on the Rockefeller Center murals in New York.
+De Lappe found inspiration in the night light of the east coast, going to dance marathons in New Jersey and the nightclubs of Harlem, often sketching the people she met.
+At this time De Lappe also worked with Mexican artist David Siqueiros, and modeled for and assisted Diego Rivera on the Rockefeller Center murals in New York.

 DeLappe’s work focused on the working class and she made a meager living by drawing for the Daily Worker, New Masses, L'Unita Operaia, West Oakland Beacon, and the San Francisco Chronicle.
 During the 1940s de Lappe was a feature editor and cartoonist for The People’s World and in 1952 she helped to found the Graphic Arts Workshop in San Francisco.